-Social Life for Seniors: Why Assisted Living is Better
+A Social Life for Seniors: Why Assisted Living Is Better

-Learn more about why an assisted living community could be better than living at home when it comes to quality of life, wellness and a social life for seniors.
+Learn more about why an assisted living community could be better than living at home when it comes to a social life for seniors, quality of life and wellness.

 As baby boomers continue to retire in record numbers — a group that includes my own parents — more and more of us will face the question of how to handle their changing health needs.
 However, many of us will also face an even more urgent request from our parents themselves: “Please don’t put me in a home.”